laurentiu-erhan-arm/gfxreconstruct/BUILD.md

 - X11 + XCB and/or Wayland development libraries

 #### Ubuntu

+GFXReconstruct is built and tested for SDK development using Ubuntu 20.04 and 22.04.
+Older Ubuntu releases are unsupported.

 For Ubuntu, the required packages can be installed with the following command: